-There are no direct physical, biological or ecological effects expected from modifications of the framework procedure.
+There are no direct physical, biological, or ecological effects expected from modifications of the framework procedure.
 However, if modifications increase the ease with which regulations can be implemented as needed, long-term biological benefits will increase.
-Since Alternatives 2 and 3 offer the greater management flexibility and therefore are expected to offer the greater long-term biological benefits than Alternative 1 (No Action) with Alternative 3 offering the greatest efficiency and effectiveness of management change and therefore largest expected long-term biological benefits.
+Alternatives 2 and 3 offer the greater management flexibility and therefore are expected to offer greater long-term biological benefits than Alternative 1 (No Action); Alternative 3 offers the greatest efficiency and effectiveness of management change and therefore largest expected long-term biological benefits.